learningequality/kolibri/.github/ISSUE_TEMPLATE.md

 *If applicable*

-## Real-life consequences (anything community should be aware, for instance how it affects your deployment)
+## Real-life consequences (anything community should be aware of, for instance how it affects your deployment)

 *If applicable*